fran3cc/linear_rail/README.md

 ### Linear Rail System Project Report

+#### Steps to setup the raspi system
+1. setup the wifi connection
+2. install git, conda etc env
+3. test the flask app on raspi
+4. modify the startup process (look below for Appendix A)

 #### Introduction
 This report provides an overview of the newly designed linear rail system, focusing on its key components, operational flow, and specific technical considerations.
 The system utilizes a Raspberry Pi (RasPi) interfaced with an Arduino to control a stepper motor via a stepper driver.
 The integration is achieved through a Flask web application, which serves as the command and control interface.
 The linear motion is restricted and calibrated by switches located at both ends of the rail.